Advisor for On-campus & Ecampus Students

 - Be prepared for your appointment by going through My Degrees, picking possible classes, and making a question list prior to the appointment.
 Also, bring pen and paper to take notes!

-- Explore your interests and goals with your advisor and with Career Services.
+- Explore your interests and goals with your advisor and with the Career Development Center.

 - Strive to pick classes that not only hit requirements but also explore these interests and goals.